 |HLA-A*24:09N||a 'Null' allele - an allele that is not expressed|

 |HLA-A*30:14L||an allele encoding a protein with significantly reduced or 'Low' cell surface expression|

 |HLA-A*24:02:01:02L||an allele encoding a protein with significantly reduced or 'Low' cell surface expression, where the mutation is found outside the coding region|

 |HLA-B*44:02:01:02S||an allele encoding a protein which is expressed as a 'Secreted' molecule only|

 |HLA-A*32:11Q||an allele which has a mutation that has previously been shown to have a significant effect on cell surface expression, but where this has not been confirmed and its expression remains 'Questionable'|

-For further details of pre-2010 alelle designations, those alleles named prior to the most recent Nomenclature report, please click here.
-For further details of the changes that occurred between the two nomenclature versions, and how this was described, please click here.
+For further details of pre-2010 alelle designations, or alleles named prior to the most recent Nomenclature Report, please click here.
+For further details of the changes that occurred between the two nomenclature versions and how this was described, please click here.
 For nomenclature conversion tools please see the Conversion Tool at the IMGT/HLA Database, which covers both IMGT/HLA and other conversion software.